retraigo/deto_website/content/events/technical-events/event5.md

 1. All participants should register before the event.
 2. Participants should prepare for both sides, teams will be assigned on spot for all participants.
-3. Maintain a respectful tone.
-4. Speakers should wait until the moderator addresses them.
+3. Speakers should wait until the moderator addresses them.
+Maintain a respectful tone.
-5. Speakers should convey the arguements for all the participants.
-6. personal attacks/Target speech will not be tolerated.
+4. Personal attacks/Target speech will not be tolerated.
-7. Politics should be avoided at all cost.

 ## Scoring